emchauve/Falaise_Modules/README.md

 Basic inspection of "CD" bank (calorimeter) with ROOT output file.

+#### FLMANU_GENBV

+Basic inspection of GENBB generator and particle spectra from "SD" bank

 #### FLMANU_NeMg

 Basic inspection of "PTD" banks splitted in topologies of N electron(s) with N gamma(s) with ROOT output file.